callmespring/callmespring.github.io/publication.md

 **Shi, C.**, Song, R., Lu, W., and Li, R. Statistical inference for high-dimensional models via recursive online-score estimation, major revision at _Journal of the American Statistical
 Association_.

-**Shi, C.**, Lu, W. and Song, R. Determining the number of latent factors in multirelational learning, under review at _Journal of Machine Learning Research_.

 **Shi, C.**, Song, R. and Lu, W. Concordance and value information criteria for optimal treatment decision, major revision at _Annals of Statistics_. <!---[supplement](./paper/suppCVIC4.pdf)-->.